gradle/gradle-native/docs/README.md

 - Private and public C++ headers
 - Release and debug builds
 - Xcode integration
+- Unit tests with XCTest, Google test
 - XCTest integration
 - Using with composite builds
 - Incremental compile
 - Migration from Swift Package manager, CMake
 - Dealing with different source layouts, in particular the case where source files for multiple components are in the same source directory
 - Describe the model has 3 layers: component, binary and task
+- Code generation
+- Using the build output in other tasks